David Wotton, Ph.D.

 TGF beta signaling can result in severe developmental defects.

-TGF beta family
+TGF beta family ligands

-mediators of TGF beta signaling, the Smad proteins.
+TGF beta signaling, the Smad proteins.
 Following TGF beta

 receptor-mediated phosphorylation and activation of pathway-specific